1942 Auckland Rugby League season: Richmond v M.T.P. proposed match

-On October 6 it was reported that Chairman Watson had stated that “at the request of Military Transport Pool (winner of the Gallagher Shield, Auckland rugby’s chief club trophy) a match has been arranged for next Saturday at Carlaw Park against Richmond (holder of the Roope Rooster)”.
+On October 6 it was reported that Chairman Watson had stated that “at the request of Military Transport Pool (winner of the Gallagher Shield, Auckland rugby's chief club trophy) a match has been arranged for next Saturday at Carlaw Park against Richmond (holder of the Roope Rooster)”.
 The gate was said to be divided between the M.T.P. regimental fund, the St. John Ambulance and the Auckland Rugby League.
 The match would be clashing with the rugby match between Auckland and the Third New Zealand Division military side.
 The ARL even began to advertise the match in the newspapers despite no assurances from the ARU that the match would be permitted on their part.
 The president of the M.T.P.
 Rugby Football Club, Captain J. Todd was surprised by the advertisements and “he declared that the match had been definitely cancelled last Monday.
 You can take it from me that the M.T.P. team cannot play”.
 He went on to say “owing to unforeseen circumstances he had considered that it was not possible for his club team to take part in the match.
 For that reason he had communicated to the chairman of the Auckland Rugby League last Monday the fact that the M.T.P. team would not be available this Saturday.
-The following day it was reported that “as far as the league is concerned the match between M.T.P. and Richmond is definitely on, not withstanding Captain Todd’s statement, said Chairman Watson.
+The following day it was reported that “as far as the league is concerned the match between M.T.P. and Richmond is definitely on, not withstanding Captain Todd's statement, said Chairman Watson.
 He went on to say “I would like to point out that M.T.P. men are rugby league players.
 “We know” added Mr Watson that the team is still anxious to play this game”.
 Five of the M.T.P. team had been selected for the Auckland representative side in their match.
 Watson said “it is important to bear in mind that this is an Auckland Rugby Union representative team and not a military team.
 We know of no authority that any military officer has empowering him to determine the code of football soldiers under his command should play when away from military duties... as members of the M.T.P. team have been available to play rugby union football every Saturday of the past season we can only presume that there should be no military duties to interfere with the personnel of the team playing the game they desire on any one particular Saturday”.
-On October 7 at the ARL board meeting it was decided that the match would most likely be cancelled and that a final decision would made on the 8th.
+On October 7 at the ARL board meeting it was decided that the match would most likely be cancelled and that a final decision would be made on the 8th.
 It was announced later in the afternoon that the match would no longer be able to proceed.